List of high commissioners of the Maldives to Malaysia

-The High Commissioner of the Republic of Maldives to Malaysia is the head of the Maldives's diplomatic mission to Malaysia.
-The position has the rank and status of an Ambassador Extraordinary and Plenipotentiary and is based in the High Commission of the Maldives, Kuala Lumpur.
-At least formally, between October 2016 and 1 February 2020 when the Maldives were not part of the Commonwealth, the title was Ambassador.
+The high commissioner of the Republic of Maldives to Malaysia is the head of the Maldives's diplomatic mission to Malaysia.
+The position has the rank and status of an ambassador extraordinary and plenipotentiary and is based in the High Commission of the Maldives, Kuala Lumpur.
+At least formally, between October 2016 and 1 February 2020 when the Maldives were not part of the Commonwealth, the title was "ambassador".

-The Deputy High Commissioner, Mizna Shareef, is head of the Maldivian mission since April 2022.
+The current high commissioner, Mariyam Shabeena Ahmed, presented her credentials to the Yang di-Pertuan Agong on 7 July 2024.